JuliaLang/julia/doc/stdlib/base.rst

 .. function:: put!(RemoteRef, value)

    Store a value to a remote reference.
-Implements "shared queue of length 1" semantics: if a value is already present, blocks until the value is removed with ``take``.
+Implements "shared queue of length 1" semantics: if a value is already present, blocks until the value is removed with ``take!``.
 Returns its first argument.

 .. function:: take!(RemoteRef)